Singapore's air travel is rebounding despite China's border restrictions, transport minister says

 Air travel in Singapore is recovering and has reached around 40% of pre-Covid levels despite China's border restrictions, Transport Minister S. Iswaran said.

 China's passenger traffic is significant for Singapore, he said.
-Some 3.6 million Chinese residents traveled to Singapore in 2019, accounting for 13% of total visitors, according to data from the local tourism board.
+Some 3.6 million Chinese residents traveled to Singapore in 2019, accounting for nearly 19% of total visitors, according to data from the local tourism board.

 China remained among the top sources of visitors to Singapore during the pandemic, but that may be changing as other countries relax border measures.
 In April, Singapore received just 5,000 visitors from China, less than 2% of total arrivals, data showed.